Grégory Arnolin

 Grégory Arnolin (born 10 November 1980), known simply as Grégory, is a former professional footballer who played as a central defender.
-Born in France, he represented the Martinique national team internationally.
+Born in metropolitan France, he played for the Martinique national team.

 Club career

 Arnolin was born in Livry-Gargan, Seine-Saint-Denis.
 At the age of 16 he signed a semi-professional contract with Paris Saint-Germain F.C. but, during his spell at the club, he never played for the first team.

 In the summer of 2001, after a loan to Red Star FC, Arnolin's contract with PSG ran out and he became a free agent.
 He was quickly acquired by semi-professionals Villemomble Sports (also in Paris, competing in the fourth division) but, however, never appeared in a league match for the side, and in the summer of 2002 was released.

 Arnolin then moved to Portugal, to play for F.C.
 Pedras Rubras in the third level.
 After solid performances he attracted attention from bigger clubs in the country, and eventually signed his first professional contract with Gil Vicente FC, in the Primeira Liga.
 In his second season he scored an impressive seven league goals for the Barcelos team, catching the eye of Madeira-based C.S.
 Marítimo and signing a two-year deal in late May 2006; after only missing one league game in his debut campaign, he played second-fiddle in the second (15 appearances).